publiclab/publiclab-archive/notes/liz/11-02-2018/how-can-we-adjust-the-volume-of-the-coqui.md

 ---
-title: How can we adjust the volume of the coqui?
+title: 'How can we adjust the volume of the coqui?'
 tagnames: water-quality, coqui, question:coqui, pin:question:coqui
 author: liz
 path: /notes/liz/11-02-2018/how-can-we-adjust-the-volume-of-the-coqui.md